UP | HOME

 • Signal that future is done

-• Python is now able to resume executing the co-routine where future was awaited (the timer_callback)
+• Python detects that future.done() is true and resumes executing the co-routine where future was awaited (the timer_callback)

-11. The timer callback resumes execution from after the await statement
+12. The timer_callback resumes execution from after the await statement

 • Because the future is done() it knows the service call has completed